Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 {kotlin-runnable="true"}

 In this example, [`CoroutineName`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-name/) adds a name to each coroutine.
-You can use `CoroutineName` for [debugging](coroutine-context-and-dispatchers.md#naming-coroutines-for-debugging), and here it helps show which collector runs each collection.
+You can use `CoroutineName` for [debugging](coroutine-context-and-dispatchers.md#naming-coroutines-for-debugging).
+Here, it helps show which collector runs each collection.

 ### Intermediate flow operators